SolarLune/tetra3d/readme.md

 	g := &Game{}

 	// First, we load a scene from a .dae file.
 LoadDAEFile returns a *Scene
-	// and an error if the call was unsuccessful.
-The scene will contain
+	// and an error if it was unsuccessful. scene, err := tetra3d.LoadDAEFile("examples.dae")
-	// all objects exported along with their meshes, handily converted
-	// to *tetra3d.Model and *tetra3d.Mesh instances.
-	scene, err := tetra3d.LoadDAEFile("examples.dae")

 	if err != nil {